Texas Tech University: 1990s - 2024

+Trump era

+In September 2025, amidst a wider movement by the Texas public university system, the state of Texas more broadly, and the federal government to restrict the rights of transgender people, the university implemented a policy ordering all faculty and staff to comply with President Donald Trump's Executive Order 14168 and orders from Governor Greg Abbott to "reject woke ideologies".
+The policy prohibited classroom or student discussion of transgender topics, and mandated the recognition of the genders male and female as determined solely at birth.
+The policy was met with backlash by professors and students alike.

+In April 2026, professors from the English department reported being told that they could no longer teach books written by gay authors or featuring gay characters.
+Another measure implemented later that month banned student theses or dissertations from making mention of LGBT topics in any capacity.

+In August 2026, The New York Times reported that Creighton's tenure had featured widespread censorship of topics viewed as left-wing from college curriculum, and that some material for censorship involved the use of AI.
+It reported that he had ordered "closures of programs centered on sexual orientation or gender identity, required the recognition of only two sexes and outlawed student dissertations on gender identity" and mandated all professors submit their course material for ideological review.
+The Times reported that courses on the Holocaust were changed to a graduate course owing to gay and bisexual men being targeted by the Nazis, and that professors reported they had self-censored content such as teaching certain aspects of Viking mythology owing to gender-changing gods like Loki and Odin.

 Academics

 By enrollment, Texas Tech is the sixth-largest university in Texas.
 Altogether, the university has educated students from all 50 US states and over 100 foreign countries.
 Enrollment has continued to increase in recent years, and the university achieved Chancellor Kent Hance's goal to enroll 40,000 students by 2020.
 From 1927 through fiscal year 2023, the university awarded 249,780 bachelor's, 55,265 master's, 10,357 doctoral, and 9,449 law degrees.

 As a public university, Texas Tech is subject to Texas House Bill 588, which guarantees Texas high school seniors in the top 10% of their graduating class admission to any public Texas university.
 About half of incoming first-year students finish in the top quarter of their graduating classes.

 Texas Tech University is accredited by the Southern Association of Colleges and Schools.
 The university offers 150 bachelor's, 104 master's, and 59 doctoral degree programs.
 Texas Tech has seven regional campuses in Texas—in Amarillo, the Dallas/Fort Worth Metroplex, El Paso, Fredericksburg, Junction, Marble Falls, and Waco.

 Texas Tech has a satellite campus in Europe, in Seville, Spain, and one in Escazú, San José, Costa Rica.